-The possibilities are almost endless, really.
-Just about anything you want to know about your traffic or sales or customer behaviour, you can find out.
-Anything that can be quantified (like a how many sales or how many clicks) can be put into a report for you to analyze.
+The possibilities are almost endless.
+Just about anything you want to know about your traffic or sales or customer behavior, you can find out.
+Anything that can be quantified (like how many sales or how many clicks) can be put into a report for you to analyze.
 With this data, you can learn more about your customers and the efficiency of your online store.
 Do a lot of customers leave at the same point in the checkout process?
 That can help you find a place that’s causing confusion or hesitation so you can modify it.
-Or, are you wondering how well your paid ads are really doing?
-You can see how much traffic and conversions they’re actually generating.
-Do you want to know how much traffic you’re really getting from mobile devices, you can find that out too.
-Really, anything that can be translated into numbers can be measured by Google Analytics.
+Or, are you wondering how well your paid ads are doing?
+You can see how much traffic and conversions they’re generating.
+Do you want to know how much traffic you’re getting from mobile devices, you can find that out too.
+Anything that can be translated into numbers can be measured by Google Analytics.

 The thing is, with this much data, Google Analytics can feel a little intimidating at first and a lot of people aren’t sure where to start.
 Hopefully, this article will help you get started.
 Like anything, it just takes a little time to get used to it.
 But once you feel comfortable with the basics, it will become much easier to check more complex data.

 To get started, it’s a good idea simply to log into your Google Analytics account and check things out.
 Just familiarize yourself with the layout and what there is to look at.
 Look at the links that are available and just get a sense of the navigation.
 You can’t mess anything up.
 So feel free to click around and take a few minutes to learn the layout.

 Next, take a look at the dashboard.
 This is like the front page of Google Analytics.
 It’s your starting point.
 The dashboard is where you’ll select the date range you want to see data for.
 This is in the upper right corner.
 Google Analytics will default to show you one month of data but you can change it to anything you like.
 For example, if you have a sale over a weekend and want to only look at those days, you can do that.